TensorFlow 0.7.0 Dockerfile with Python 3

-In 2015 Google came out with a new deep learning framework/tensor library similar in many ways to Theano and I enjoy using it a lot more than Theano simply due to long compile times of Theano when using Keras and TensorBoard.
-This will not go into detail about using Theano or TensorFlow or Keras but instead is how I built a docker image that uses a slightly older nvidia card (which for my purposes is capable of using multiple gpu’s in isolation and exiting a model on one card and not effecting the other).
+In 2015, Google released TensorFlow, a new deep learning framework and tensor library that was similar in many ways to Theano.
+I enjoy using it a lot more than Theano, mostly because of Theano’s long compile times when using Keras and TensorBoard.
+This post will not go into detail about using Theano, TensorFlow, or Keras.
+It is about how I built a Docker image for a slightly older NVIDIA card, which, for my purposes, is capable of using multiple GPUs in isolation and executing a model on one card without affecting the other.

 Background

-The most recent version of TensorFlow 0.7.0 just came out, and while i had built a docker image for python3 with tensorflow 0.6.0, it was using cuda v7.0 and cudnn2.
-While there is nothing vastly different about these, their is definitely an advantage to using a more recent cuDNN for CNN’s from my testing with Keras.
-Along with this, there is far less altering of permissions with a dockerfile that can cause frustrating issues.
-I had tried to see if anyone had written up anything similar and ran into this post (but this post uses 7.0 and cuDNN v2):
+TensorFlow 0.7.0 had just come out, and while I had built a Docker image for Python 3 with TensorFlow 0.6.0, it was using CUDA v7.0 and cuDNN v2.
+There is nothing vastly different about these versions, but from my testing with Keras, there is definitely an advantage to using a more recent cuDNN for CNNs.
+A Dockerfile can also avoid a lot of permission changes that otherwise cause frustrating issues.
+I tried to see if anyone had written up anything similar and ran into this post (but the linked post uses 7.0 and cuDNN v2):

 installing-gpu-enabled-tensorflow-with-python-3-4-in-ec2

-I had previously built a docker image prior to this post that I believe was faster than the stated ~75 minutes due to using a prebuilt image from nvidia (and not having to go through the process to obtain cudnn access) but had not really posted most about it since I was unsure how useful it was and there were python2 dockerbuilds of tensorflow available with GPU support.
-While this isn’t vastly different than using a prebuilt ami or something similar it allows quicker spinup time than reinstalling for multiple VM’s and more maintainability in a system with multiple gpu’s with Keras by allowing specific gpu’s to be used via a docker system (as well as using multiple different cuda/cudnn versions on the same system with far less hassle).
-Along with this, the more I use Docker, the more I come to enjoy using it for data science/deep learning tasks due to the ability to control and isolate models and the ability to create data pipelines with ease.
-Majority of my dockerfile is based off the original google dockerfile but original configuration doesn’t work with older nvidia cards or python3.
+I had previously built a Docker image that I believe was faster than the stated ~75 minutes because it used a prebuilt image from NVIDIA and did not require going through the process to obtain cuDNN access.
+I had not posted much about it since I was unsure how useful it was, and there were already Python 2 Docker builds of TensorFlow available with GPU support.
+While this is not vastly different from using a prebuilt AMI or something similar, it allows quicker spin-up time than reinstalling for multiple VMs.
+It also makes a multi-GPU system easier to maintain: specific GPUs can be assigned through Docker, and multiple CUDA/cuDNN versions can be used on the same system with far less hassle.
+The more I use Docker, the more I enjoy using it for data science/deep learning tasks because it makes it easy to control and isolate models and create data pipelines.

-but wanted to fix it for 0.7.0 and found the blog post and figured I would write this up.
+I wanted to fix it for 0.7.0, found the blog post, and figured I would write this up.

 Requirements